 USABLE AREA - The area of any conservation subdivision, that is suitable, in its natural state, for development or intensive use and, therefore, can be used in determining the allowed density of development.
-The usable area of a parcel of land shall be determined in accordance with the provisions of Section 175-56(E).
+The usable area of a parcel of land shall be is determined in accordance with the provisions of Section 175-56(E).

-VARIANCE - A variation from the terms of this chapter, not otherwise permitted within the district concerned, which may be granted by the Zoning Board of Adjustment pursuant to its discretionary power.
+VARIANCE - A variation deviation from the terms of this chapter, not otherwise permitted within the district concerned, which may be granted by the Zoning Board of Adjustment pursuant to its discretionary power if the board determines that the required criteria are met.
+See Article VIII.